EFeru/FixedPointViewer/README.md

 ![Preview of the tool]([https://raw.githubusercontent.com/EmanuelFeru/FixedPointViewer/master/figures/example1.png](https://raw.githubusercontent.com/EmanuelFeru/FixedPointViewer/master/figures/example1.png)

-The creation of this tool was triggered by my developments on Field Oriented Control (FOC) for BLDC motors on stock hoverboards.
-The hoverboard heart is an STM32F103RCT microcontroller with quite some capabilitie however, without a Floating Point Unit (FPU).
+The creation of this tool was triggered by my developments on Field Oriented Control (FOC) for stock hoverboards BLDC motors.
+The hoverboard heart is an STM32F103RCT micro-controller with quite some capabilities however, without a Floating Point Unit (FPU).
 The lack this FPU made impossible the development of an FOC controller with floating point data.
 Thus, full controller was converted to fixed point (check my other repo for details).

 ## What is fixed-point?